NoahDavey/100-days-of-code/log/r1-log.md

 Today I added eslint and typescript to my project.
 Didn't really any features yet but overall feels like a good move for code cleanliness and what not

 ### R1D20
+Today I converted most of the files in my project to Typescript.
+I think next time I start a project I will start off with Typescript.
+This will hopefully reduce the amount of backtracking I have to do.
+Feels cleaner now though which is good